grafana/alloy-modules/modules/databases/timeseries/mimir/README.md

 ### Kubernetes

-The following example will scrape all mimir instances in cluster.
+The following example will scrape all Mimir instances in cluster.

 ```river
 import.git "mimir" {